-So if you’re wondering how to control which iOS apps use cellular data, follow today’s two-step Ting tip to learn and start saving your mobile data for more important matters (like streaming cat videos on YouTube).
+So if you’re wondering how to reduce mobile data in iOS by controlling which iOS apps use cellular data, follow today’s two-step Ting tip.
+You’ll be well on your way to saving your mobile data for more important matters (like streaming cat videos).

 Using Android?
 Here’s how to control which apps use background data.

-How to control which iOS apps use cellular data
+How to reduce mobile data in iOS?
+Control which iOS apps use cellular data

-And while we’re on the topic of data management, you can get a detailed breakdown of how much data iOS’ services have used up-to-this-point by scrolling to the bottom and tapping System Services.
+While we’re on the topic of data management, you can get a detailed breakdown of how much data iOS’ services have used up-to-this-point.

 At the top of the Cellular Data section (where you’ve just managed your apps) you’ll see your Current Period and how much data you’ve used.